‘Depressed’ or just going through a rough patch – have you been misdiagnosed?

 But she also confided that the antidepressant she was prescribed completely changed her personality, inducing aggression and hostility.
 She had enormous difficulty getting off the medication, and has never felt like her old self since.

-Now, I’m not saying that mental illness isn’t a real phenomenon, or that biology plays no role in mental health (see my previous post on the finding that depressed people shown signs of systemic inflammation, for instance).
+Now, I’m not saying that people diagnosed with ‘mental illness’ aren’t genuinely suffering, or that biology plays no role in mental health (see my previous post on the finding that depressed people shown signs of systemic inflammation, for instance).

 I’m also not denying that some people feel better when they take antidepressants – although as Irving Kirsch has argued convincingly in his book The Emperor’s New Drugs, careful study of clinical trials of antidepressant drugs indicates that they are no more effective than placebos.